 ABOUT THE AUTHOR

-Morgan Delack is Finalsite's Director of Communications, leading the marketing team's public school content, branding initiatives and professional development events.
+Morgan Delack is Finalsite's VP of Communications, leading the marketing team's public school content, branding initiatives and professional development events.
 Morgan's background is a mixture of public school communications and television journalism, having worked in both industries for several years.
 She was named among NSPRA's 35 under 35 and has earned two Emmy Awards for her work in broadcasting.
 Morgan lives in the Chicago area with her husband and two kids.